If the debacle of music legend Prince's Estate doesn't inspire you to get your Estate Plan in order, I don't know what will.

 I'm an attorney, and even I wouldn't leave money to other attorneys.

-For questions about how to properly organize your Estate Plan and avoid Probate, contact my Walnut Creek Estate Planning Firm at 925-322-1795 for your complimentary consultation.
+For questions about how to properly organize your Estate Plan and avoid Probate, contact our SF East Bay Estate Planning Lawyers at 925-322-1795 for your consultation.